What to look for in an OT

 Why use a member of Occupational Therapy Australia?

 Occupational Therapy Australia (OTA) is the peak professional body for occupational therapists in Australia.
-Above and beyond their compulsory AHPRA registration, membership of Occupational Therapy Australia demonstrates that an occupational therapist is dedicated to best practice, ongoing professional development and upholding industry standards.
+Above and beyond their compulsory AHPRA registration, Occupational Therapy Australia members commit to a code of ethics that outline their relationship with, and responsibilities to patients and clients.
+Find an occupational therapist member of OTA.